Last Updated on January 27, 2023 by Michelle Ball

 For example, if a charter school mandates that students may be disenrolled if they get over 50 demerits, if a student gets 51 demerits, the student could be up for termination.

-Minimum Due Process If Student Will Be Terminated for Not Meeting Requirements
+Minimum Due Process If Charter Student Will Be Terminated for Not Meeting Requirements

-If a student will be disenrolled due to not meeting minimum requirements, what can a student do?
+If a charter school student will be disenrolled due to not meeting minimum requirements, what can a student do?
 Luckily, these students should have at least some due process prior to being kicked out.

 (c)(5)(J)(iii) … no pupil shall be involuntarily removed by the charter school for any reason unless the parent or guardian of the pupil has been provided written notice of intent to remove the pupil no less than five schooldays before the effective date of the action.

-What this means is that if a charter student may be kicked out due to breaching attendance requirements, they must get 5 day notice and the opportunity to ask for a hearing on the matter prior to the student actually being disenrolled.
+What this means is that if a charter student may be kicked out due to breaching attendance requirements, they must get 5 days notice.
+They should also be given the opportunity to ask for a hearing on the exclusion prior to the student actually being disenrolled.

 Charter Parents Should Request Hearing If Facing Disenrollment

 When students are to be let go due to breaking charter school requirements, parents would be wise to take advantage of the available hearing to plead the student’s case.
-Otherwise, they will find themselves suddenly out and seeking a new placement.
+Otherwise, the student will find themselves suddenly out and seeking a new placement.

 Michelle Ball is a student lawyer assisting with charter exclusions, suspensions and expulsions.
 As an education attorney in Sacramento, she may become involved in matters from Palm Springs to Fort Bragg, Mendocino, Sausalito, Fair Oaks, Rancho Cordova and other California towns.